Mercy Parklands – The world’s first Spark of Life Centre of Excellence

-This was the culmination of a five-year journey for Mercy Parklands and their staff, beginning in 2010, when they introduced the Spark of Life Philosophy to the organisation with the aim of developing their culture and environment to better meet the needs of residents with dementia and improve the understanding and skills of staff working with those residents.
+This was the culmination of a five-year journey for Mercy Parklands and their staff.
+Beginning in 2010, the Spark of Life Philosophy was introduced to the organisation with the aim of developing the culture and environment to better meet the needs of residents with dementia and improve the understanding and skills of staff.

 For an article on Mercy Parklands in Australian Journal of Dementia Care April 2016 click on this link: http://journalofdementiacare.com/igniting-the-spark-of-life/

-Watch Helen Delmonte, Master Practitioner at Mercy Parklands World First Spark of Life Centre of Excellence, Auckland New Zealand share her description of the positive impact that Spark of Life has had on her organisation:
+Watch Helen Delmonte, Master Practitioner at Mercy Parklands, the World’s First Spark of Life Centre of Excellence, Auckland New Zealand share her description of the positive impact that Spark of Life has had on her organisation:

-Since achieving certification as Spark of Life Centre of Excellence, Mercy Parklands has in addition received numerous awards and recognition for their implementation of the Spark of Life Philosophy.
+Since achieving certification as a Spark of Life Centre of Excellence, Mercy Parklands has received numerous awards and recognition for their implementation of the Spark of Life Philosophy.

 Here is a direct link to Mercy Parklands home page: http://www.mercyparklands.co.nz/